-The gold of Monte Baldo
+The gold of our land

 Hidden among the forests of the Verona mountains, especially around Monte Baldo and Lessinia, lies one of the area’s most prized treasures: truffle.
 More than just a delicacy, truffle reflects the deep bond between nature, local traditions, and the identity of this land.
 The mountains of Verona are considered one of the richest truffle-growing areas in the Veneto region.
 Several varieties thrive here, including summer black truffle, winter black truffle, and the delicate spring bianchetto truffle.